Denver140390/VeeamFileExplorer/VeeamFileExplorer/ReadMe.txt

 Making easy things hard, yay!

 ViewModels are to decorate Models to make them bindable by Views.
 Having a collection of FileModelBase class instances seems to be a nice way to pass the data about Files and Folders to the Views.
-Using MVVMLight Toolkit to pass data between ViewModels using Messenger system.
+Using MVVMLight Toolkit (NuGet package) to pass data between ViewModels using Messenger system.

 Views are showing cool stuff and catching user inputs.
 Using code-behind tho, could not quite manage, how to implement the logic in XAML-only.
-Using View-First approach.
+Implemented View-First approach.
 ViewModel objects are being created in Views.

 Folders and Files are loading asyncronously on TreeView item selection or expanding.